-This morning I have been writing a response piece for Sexual and Relationship Therapy about monogamy, so I thought I’d blog about it too.
-The original article and my response will hopefully appear in the August edition of that journal.
+This morning I have been writing a response piece for Sexual and Relationship Therapy about monogamy, so I thought I’d blog about it too [Later: The original article and my response appear in the August edition of that journal].

 Basically the author of the original paper is arguing that sex and relationship therapists should be actively addressing monogamy with their clients because lots of sexual and relationship problems are rooted in monogamy.
 Thinking about it she has a good point.
 Obviously relationship conflicts and break-ups about infidelity are about monogamy.
 But from my own experience working with clients, I think that many other relationship conflicts and tensions are related to this broad issue as well.
 People often find themselves in different places in their relationships, over how free versus how together they want to be: how much they want to share and how much they want to be private and independent.
 Often one person is feeling more constrained and striving for more independence whilst another is feeling more insecure and striving for more of a sense of safety.
 And this frequently plays out around relationships with other people (is it okay to want more friends outside the relationship?
 Or to be a bit flirty with a colleague?)